 The exploration of the void continued through a short rotoscoped animation.
 The film examined the sense of emptiness that emerges within self in the era of illusion in human connection.

-This animation got featured on Mental Health Short Film Collection of ART WITH IMPACT: HERE
+This animation got featured on Mental Health Short Film Collection of ART WITH IMPACT

-Recognized the relationship between VOID PEOPLE and the battle with depression
+Recognized the relationship between VOID PEOPLE and the internal battle with depression

 The experience had led to these insights: